-RoE pkt_type 0000102 format (data packet)
+RoE pkt_type 000010b format (data packet)

 The mapper extracts/stores CPRI10.lenBasicFrame octets from/to the CPRI stream i.e. an individual CPRI Basic Frame (BF).
 CPRI10.numBasicFramesPerPacket are stored/extracted to/from RoE packets.
 If CPRI10.numBasicFramesPerPacket>1 then the mapper shall ensure the BF that starts the 10ms radio frame is the first BF in the RoE packet payload.
 For each RoE packet that starts the 10ms radio frame the RoE header S=1.
 Otherwise the S=0.

+The .modulo logic is applied to the current Basic Frame number.

 Other RoE configuration parameters shall be set as follows: